pinskylab/Atlantic_croaker_range/README.md

 GATK v.
 3.7.0
 sbatch realign_indels.sh

 The resulting merged, overlap clipped, and realigned bam files are used as the inputs for ANGSD.
+Use bam_list_realigned.tsv for bam list inputs in ANGSD.

 # Downstream analysis using ANGSD and statistical analysis in R